16 Things to do in Ushuaia Argentina

 Located just behind the Tourist Pier Information Office is the Feria de Artesanos handicraft fair.
 Inside there are dozens of local artists creating and selling original creations.

 Inside the slender and artfully decorated building you can buy anything from Christmas ornaments to jewelry.
-It can get crowded on days when there is a cruise ship making a stop at the port.
+It can get crowded on days when there is a cruise ship making a stop at the port, so go early to avoid the crowds.

 I can never go into a handicraft fair and not buy anything, it’s a weakness.
 One of the artisans makes rings out of coins from all over the world.
-I purchased a coin ring made from an Argentinian coin to commemorate my time in Ushuaia.
+I purchased a ring made from an Argentinian coin to commemorate my time in Ushuaia.
+This is by far the best place to shop in Ushuaia for unique gifts and souvenirs.

 Ride the Train to the End of the World